Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 JsonWebTokenHandler.DefaultInboundClaimTypeMap.Clear();
 ```

-The middleware of openidconnect filter out some claims before creating the claims idenity and storing it in a cookie.
-Most likely claims that are not that useful.
+The middleware of openidconnect filters out some claims before creating the claims identity and storing them in a cookie.
+Most likely, claims that are not that useful.
 We are allowed to get the claims we want and get rid of the ones that are not necessary (keep the cookie smaller as it can be).
 See the example of how to configure the middleware to not filter out the audience claim, and to remove a claim from the claims identity:

 ```
 // done in addOpenIdConnect method